shader-slang/slang/examples/hello-world/README.md

-Slang "Shader Object" Example
+Slang "Hello World" Example
 ==========================

-This example shows how to use the Shader Object model implemented in the `slang-gfx` layer to manage shader parameter binding and shader specialization.
+This example shows how to use the Slang API to compile a simple compute shader written in Slang into SPIRV and run it in Vulkan.